bujo-eayn/SU-InterOp/README.md

 **Create,Communicate, Collaborate**

-InterOp+ is a project to address Software Interoperability in the Strathmore University Software Ecosystem by providing a Software Interoperability Framework.
+InterOp+ is a project to address Software Interoperability in the Strathmore University Ecosystem by providing a Software Interoperability Framework.

 [Introduction](#introduction) •
 [Background](#background) •